CES 2026 Keynote

 CES 2026 Keynote summary

-• Stressed the need for massive compute everywhere, from data centers to edge devices, to unlock AI's full potential.
+• The need for massive compute everywhere, from data centers to edge devices, was stressed as essential to unlock AI's full potential.

-• The MI455/MI455X GPU offers a 10x performance increase over previous models, enabling larger models and more capable AI agents.
+• MI455 and MI455X GPUs deliver up to 10x performance over previous generations, enabling larger models and more capable AI agents.

 Partial view of Summaries dataset, powered by Quartr API